-- a) For news / current affairs programs (such as an "opening night special") and electronic press kits utilized for news / current affairs programming. - b) For a promotional "video" loop utilized for closed circuit hotel systems, hotel lobby displays, sales kiosks and retail mall kiosks. - c) When stage performers are appearing on a bona fide charitable "telethon" broadcast, or a non broadcast promotional appearance in a venue where no admission has been charged, this recording may be used to accompany the performers provided the producer has the written approval of the Association.
-Approval shall not be unreasonably withheld. - d) For the express purpose of demonstrating the nature of the work to potential sponsors, investors and performance presenters. - e) For the express purpose of sales promotion to group sales clients, tour bus operators and educational institutions.
+c) When stage performers are appearing on a bona fide charitable "telethon" broadcast, or a nonbroadcast promotional appearance in a venue where no admission has been charged, this recording may be used to accompany the performers provided the producer has the written approval by the Association.
+Approval shall not be unreasonably withheld.

+d) For the express purpose of demonstrating the nature of the work to potential sponsors, investors and performance presenters.

+e) For educational purposes, both for in-school curriculum and educational programs created by Producer.

-This recording may only be utilized in the manners described in 28.3 a), b), c), d) and e) based on the following limitations:
+This recording may only be utilized in the manners described in 29.4 a), b), c), d) and e) based on the following limitations: